Andøya Space: Svalbard Rocket Range

 In 1997, a second launch site—Svalbard Rocket Range—was established at Ny-Ålesund, Svalbard, enabling scientists to launch sounding rockets straight in the polar cusp, where the Earth's magnetic field lines converge.

-A ground-based, lidar observatory, ALOMAR (Arctic Lidar Observatory for Middle Atmosphere Research) opened in 1994, and is considered unique in atmospheric research in the Arctic.
+A ground-based, lidar observatory, ALOMAR (Arctic Lidar Observatory for Middle Atmosphere Research) opened in 1994, and can help atmospheric research in the Arctic.
 The range is also host of northern Europe's largest VHF-radar.

 In 1995, a Black Brant sounding rocket launched from Andøya caused a high alert in Russia, known as the Norwegian Rocket Incident.
 The Russians thought it might be a nuclear missile launched from an American submarine.
 President Boris Yeltsin was alerted for a possible counter strike, when the Russians understood that it was not heading towards Russia.

 Russia was informed in advance about the launch, but this information was lost in the Russian bureaucracy, and never reached the radar operators; only seafarers were notified.

-The space center changed its name from Andøya Rocket Range on 6 June 2014 to reflect an increased focus on also other activities than sounding rockets, though rocketry is still its main focus.
+The space center changed its name from Andøya Rocket Range to Andøya Space on 6 June 2014 to reflect an increased focus on also other activities than sounding rockets, though rocketry is still its main focus.
 Other activities are UAVs, lidar and radar measurements for atmospheric research and also a test center for missiles through its subsidiary Andøya Test Center.

-Orbital Launch Plans

-Andøya has been proposed as a spaceport for launching orbital Nanosatellite launch vehicles (NLVs).

 North Star

-In January 2013, the Nammo company and the Andøya Space Center announced that they would be "developing a rocket system called North Star that will use a standardized hybrid motor, clustered in different numbers and arrangements, to build two types of sounding rockets and an orbital launcher" that would be able to deliver a 10 kg nanosat into polar orbit.
+In January 2013, Nammo and the Andøya Space Center announced that they would be "developing a rocket system called North Star that will use a standardized hybrid motor, clustered in different numbers and arrangements, to build two types of sounding rockets and an orbital launcher" that would be able to deliver a 10 kg nanosat into polar orbit.

 Andøya Spaceport

 Andøya Spaceport was established as a project in 2018, with the aim of establishing the first European launch base for small satellites.
 It is mainly satellites for Earth observation and communications that are planned to be launched from Andøya, in polar- or Sun-synchronous orbit.
 In polar orbit, the satellite passes above or near the Earth's poles at each orbit.
-This is favorable for Norway as they then provide good satellite coverage of Norwegian areas, good communication and sea monitoring in the north.
+This is favorable for Norway as they then provide good satellite coverage of Norwegian areas and good communication and sea monitoring in the north.
 Sun-synchronous orbit means that the satellite passes a given latitude to two fixed local times, one for northbound and one for southbound passage.
 The satellite's orbital plane rotates eastwards approx. 1 degree per day, and so it maintains the angle with respect to the sunlight and gets most light for its solar cells.
 In this way, satellites for Earth observation receive data with an equal amount of sunlight and can thus use data to analyze changes that occur on the surface throughout the year.
 Norway funded the site with NOK 365.6 million, expecting a commercial return of the investment.